Top 10 England v Germany matches

 misfortune, fatigue and Ramsey's blunders were indeed "Back Home".

-Click here for video clip.
+Click here for video clip of England v West Germany 1970.

 The prelude to this match was the inevitability of war.
 A militarised Germany was preparing to unleash its terrible assault on the rest of Europe.
 Austria had been annexed, Czechoslovakia was in German-provoked turmoil, and at home the persecution of all who didn't endorse the barbaric Nazi ideology was in full flow.
 Chamberlain hadn't yet waived his worthless bit of paper but Britain was still appeasing Hitler and the FA was not going to rock the boat.
 The match went ahead.
 The game was controversial for what went on beforehand and sensational for what happened during it.
 After pressure had been applied by the government, FA officials ordered the players to perform the Nazi salute as the teams lined up for the national anthems.
 Stanley Matthews, in his autobiography, wrote that the request caused uproar in the dressing room, with captain Eddie Hapgood telling officials where to stick their salute.
 He also wrote of the uplifting sight of England's travelling support, "two doughty men who raised their thumbs in encouragement".
 They had even draped a Union flag over the perimeter, though Sir Stan never related whether it stated "Nuneaton" or "Treeton RUFC" across the middle.
 During the match itself England, perhaps inspired by the shame of their infamous salute, ran the German side into the ground.
 Goals from Robinson (2), Matthews, Broome, Bastin and Goulden had provided ample evidence of both what the following months World Cup in France would be missing and the folly of the FA's decision not to participate.
 All this under the noses of Goebbels, Goring and von Ribbentrop (Hitler probably didn't like football), in the stadium where Jessie Owens had exposed the Nazis sporting myths for the bogus poison it was.